Flexible Sigmoidoscopy

 If you need glasses to read, please keep them with you at all times.
 Do not leave them with a relative or tucked away in a bag or pocket.

 You are then taken through to the examination room.
 There will be a nurse or healthcare assistant in the room with you who you may not have previously met until this time.
-A WHO Endoscopy department checklist is performed before your sigmoidoscopy.
+Before your sigmoidoscopy, the team in the examination room will review and confirm some details with you once more.
+This additional step is a safety measure to ensure that we have all the essential information about you.

 Once on the examination trolley you will be asked and helped to lie on your left side with your knees tucked up as close as you can get, to your chest.
 This will help the camera get passed the first few bends.
 The Endoscopist with take images of your bowel as they go.